luxint/duckdb/README.md

 of row based duckdb is columnar based, which means queries are very fast.
 It also includes so some very easy and fast csv import functions.

-As Duckdb is still in early stages (pre 1.0) these bindings may break with older/newer versions, these bindings are using a dynamic library which was compiled on 23 augustus 2020, anything earlier or later may not work, so please be warned!
+These bindings (should) work with version 0.2.1 , anything earlier or later probably doesn't work.

 In these bindings i've added a pivot command, which wil give you pivot functionality like in excel but this one will support millions of lines/records and sub-second responses!
 See below example with a csv file with 1.5 M lines from [http://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/].
 Importing into a table takes 1.5 seconds, subsequent querying/pivotting (actually two queries) takes 0.5 seconds.